-In India, silk reeling is also carried out to a considerable extent on traditional charkas by landless non-farm families, mostly women as a cottage unit in their own houses using their own family labour including children.
+In India, silk reeling is also carried out to a considerable extent on traditional charkas by landless non-farm families and mostly women carry out as a cottage unit in their own houses using their own family labour including children.

 - (a) Occupational hazards: For the charka reelers, the sitting posture is very uncomfortable and strenuous while working.
-While cooking and reeling the cocoons, the women dip their hand in hot water constantly affecting their fingers.
+While cooking and reeling the cocoons, the women dip their hand in hot water constantly, which affect their fingers.
 Also the prevailing hot and humid air and smoke in the reeling units also affect their lungs.
-The owners of these units do not pay any attention for improving the working conditions. - (b) Deplorable living conditions of charka reelers:

-Though the charka silk has very good demand in the internal market and fetches relatively high profitability, the living conditions of these charka reeling families are deplorable.
-This is mainly due to the fact that the money does not reach the women folk. though they are actually involved in the activity, the women are excluded in marketing of silk and collection of the sale proceeds.
-Systematic studies on the socioeconomic conditions of thse charka reeling families are lacking.
+The owners of these units do not pay any attention for improving the working conditions. - ((b) Deplorable living conditions of charka reelers: Though the charka silk has very good demand in the internal market and fetches relatively high profitability, the living conditions of these charka reeling families are deplorable.
+This is mainly due to the fact that money does not reach the women folk.
+Though they are actually involved in the activity, women are excluded in the marketing of silk and the collection of sale proceeds.
+Systematic studies on the socioeconomic conditions of these charka reeling families are lacking.